JJaeckel76/CPRE288/README.md

 # CPRE288
-Source files for labs and the Mars Rover Project
+Source files for the Mars Rover Project